Piotr

 2015 Launched Belarus's first live online stream from a polling station, documenting election fraud in real time and challenging the regime's official turnout figures before an international audience.

-2016 Directed the most media-visible parliamentary campaign of that election cycle — 200+ media appearances — proving that civic campaigns can command public attention even inside a closed political system.
+2016 Directed the most media-visible parliamentary campaign of that election cycle — 200+ media appearances.
+Organised Europe Day civic events in Minsk promoting European integration and identity among young Belarusians.

 2026 Elected to the Coordination Council of Belarus — the representative body of democratic forces and civil society organisations working to establish democratic governance in Belarus.